pkp/pkp-docs/learning-ojs/en/journal-setup.md

 ### Languages

-Use this page to configure the languages used by your journal.
+OJS is multilingual, which means that the interface, emails, and published content can be available in multiple languages on a single site or journal.
+When you install OJS, you can select one or more languages for your site.

+Under Website Settings > Languages you can see a list of languages or locales installed on your site and configure how the languages are used.
+Additional languages can be installed on your site by an Administrator – see [Chapter 4](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration) for details.

 ![](./assets/learning-ojs3.1-jm-settings-web-lang.PNG)

-**Primary Locale**: One language must be set as primary.
+**Primary Locale**: One language must be set as the primary locale, which means it is the language that it appears in by default

-**UI**: This will enable all selected languages to appear on the reader interface.

-**Submission**: This will enable all selected languages to be available to submitting authors.
+**UI**: If you want the site’s interface to be available in other languages, select them here

+**Submission**: If you want authors to be able to make submissions in other languages, select them here

 **Forms**: This will enable all selected languages to be available when filling in online forms.

-If a language is unavailable on this page, contact the Site Administrator to add it for you.
-See Site Administration for details in Chapter 4.

 ### Plugins